Create and manage Load Balancer

 Delete Load Balancer

-The following is how to delete a Load Balancer.
+To delete a Load Balancer.

-• The selected Load Balancer is deleted.
+• The selected load balancer is deleted.